Skip to main content

 Pick your client and add the server entry.

-claude mcp add testdino -- npx -y testdino-mcp --pat your-token
+claude mcp add testdino --env TESTDINO_PAT=your-token -- npx -y testdino-mcp@latest

 No restart needed.
 Verify with: